 When to call your dentist

 If you got your night guard from your dentist, and it's causing you pain or pressure, call your dentist and let them know.
 They'll want you to come back in to be refitted.

-Remember, your night guard should never hurt, but it is normal for it to cause a bit of discomfort when you first start wearing it.
-It may take a couple of weeks for you to get used to wearing it, and to be able to sleep completely comfortably.
+Remember, your night guard should never hurt, but it is normal for it to cause a bit of discomfort when you first wear it.
+It may take a couple of weeks for you to get used to wearing it and to sleep completely comfortably.

 When you first start wearing your night guard, you might find that it's uncomfortable and maybe even difficult to sleep in.
 This is totally normal, as it takes time to get used to anything new in your mouth — think braces and retainers.

 If your teeth hurt after wearing a night guard, however, this is not normal and you should stop wearing the offending guard immediately.
 You should not experience any pressure or pain from your mouth guard.
 If this happens, get a custom guard from your dentist or order a custom-made night guard online.